Playground

 Available tasks

-Each task maps to a dedicated API endpoint.
-Task availability depends on the selected model's capabilities.
+Each task maps to a specific API endpoint and is filtered by the selected model's capabilities.

 | Field | Type | Required | Description |